rm-hull/luma.lcd/doc/python-usage.rst

 .. note::
   The use of the display method for the HD44780 is more limited than the other LCDs.
-For it, the `text` property is the preferred interface for displaying characters.
+The `text` property is the preferred interface for displaying characters.

 Color Model
 """""""""""
-Any of the standard :py:mod:`PIL.ImageColor` color formats may be used if your device support them.
+Any of the standard :py:mod:`PIL.ImageColor` color formats may be used if your device supports them.
 For monochrome LCDs, only the HTML color names :py:const:`"black"` and :py:const:`"white"` values should really be used; in fact, by default, any value *other* than black is treated as white.
 The :py:class:`luma.core.render.canvas` object does have a :py:attr:`dither` flag